 CCaTS Early Stage Investigator Award

 The CCaTS Early Stage Investigator Award (ESIA) supports investigator-initiated, patient-oriented pilot/feasibility studies.
-The program aims to fund studies — particularly those led by junior faculty — that have a high likelihood of generating preliminary data for successful National Institutes of Health (NIH) grant applications in the future.
+The program aims to fund studies — particularly those led by junior faculty — that have a high likelihood of generating preliminary data for successful National Institutes of Health (NIH) and other extramural grant applications in the future.

 The overall goal of the program is to encourage junior investigators to pursue careers in patient-oriented research and expand the scope of research performed in CCaTS.
 Awardees have access to all CCaTS facilities, including the Clinical Research and Trials Unit (CRTU) and core laboratories.

 - Letters of intent are due no later than Tuesday, Jan.
 19, 2016, at 8 a.m.
 Central time.

 - Mayo Clinic's internal funding policy requires that budget requests be submitted five calendar days prior to the application deadline.
 The budget template submission deadline to Sue Rubow is Thursday, April 14, 2016.